 lit.edu/student-success/special-populations

-The mission of the Special Populations Office is to ensure that special population students have equal access to all LIT programs & activities.
+The mission of the SPO is to ensure that special population students have equal access to all LIT programs & activities.

 Lamar State College - Orange